Ari-Glikman/aidoc-final-mock/README.md

 Finally this is our table of our two patients: Morty, Smith, and Rick, Sanchez (no correlation to Smith, Morty or Sanchez, Rick).
 After multiple updated patient records only the most updated ones are stored in the table (though of course this can be changed as one would want).
 ![image](https://github.com/Ari-Glikman/aidoc-final-mock/assets/73805987/9043a15d-a4b7-41f3-8ccf-7ea390bea641)

+Questions?
+Reach out and we (Keren or Ari) will be happy to help

+For info about creating the REST Dispatch and Implementation classes check out our colleague, Guillaume Rongier's great repo [here](https://github.com/grongierisc/objectscript-openapi-definition)

+Finally, check out Lorenzo Scalese's [repo] (https://github.com/lscalese/OpenAPI-Client-Gen/) for creating an IRIS Interoperability Production generator from an OpenAPI Specification.